gabriellanzer/Ravine-ECS/README.md

 ![Cyclic Array 4](images/cyclic_array_4.png)

 Instead of accessing this array at the first element, the iteration happens from the position 3 (zero-based) to position 5, and wraps around from 0 to 2.
-The idea is expanded through groups that are shared across many component storages (when they represent complex archtypes).
+The idea is expanded through groups that are shared across many component storages (when they represent complex archetypes).
 The idea is to ensure each of the pointers match the correct components of a given entity, regardless of the group offset.
 The following chapter will explain the basic storage operations and how the actual iteration works.

 ## Storage Operations
 For performance reasons, both the creation and removal of entities might be deferred to the end of the frame.
 From the storage perspective, it receives a list of components to work with, thus enabling the batching of operations.
 These operations could happen atomically, but require special handling of current iteration pointers (on the TODO list for now).

-Keep in mind that the actual entity creation and destruction operations need to manage multiple storages at the same time, and every storage operation
+Keep in mind that the actual entity creation and destruction operations need to manage multiple storages at the same time, and every storage operation manages multiple component groups.
+All of that is bound to the registry of component groups, described above.

+### **Groups Registry**
+Components groups, as described on the [Storage Scheme](https://github.com/gabriellanzer/Ravine-ECS#storage-scheme), are definitions of **agroupments by entity archetypes** bound across multiple component storages.
+The registry holds the combination of every possible query result per archetype request.
+For instance, if given system requests for the components of type **A and B** it performs a query through the storages **A** and **B** for all the combinations of the archetype **{A, B}**, which are: **{A, B}, {A} and {B}**.

+On a given case, it might happen that the storage **A** only has the group **{A, B}** registered whilst the storage **B** has both **{A, B} and {B}**, because there are no entities with a single (and only) component **A**.
+That lead me to create a distributed group registry, per component storage, whereas a new group is registered for each type of that group archetype.
+Aka.: A new group **{A, B, C}** will be registered on the storages **A**, **B** and **C** with all the possible archetype combinations that are valid for each storage type.

+To get the valid combinations per storage, I perform the set exclusion for the archetype and compute all valide permutations.
+On the above example, the storage **A** will have combinations **{B, C}, {B} and {C}** registered, whilst the storage **B** will have combinations **{A, C}, {A} and {C}**, and storage **C** follows the same rule.

 ### **Insertion**
-The following diagrams represent the insertion of components of a given type on the proper storage, **A, B and C** are groups of different archtypes whose components **a4, b6, b7 and c8** belong to.
+The following diagrams represent the insertion of components of a given type on the proper storage, **A, B and C** are groups of different archetypes whose components **a4, b6, b7 and c8** belong to.
 Keep in mind that the components are sorted the same way that the groups are.

 ![Creation Intro](images/creation_intro.png)